 Further information on QPP pensions can be obtained from:

 Will my OAS or CPP/QPP pensions affect the amount of New Zealand Superannuation or Veteran's Pension I get?

-Section 70 of the Social Security Act 1964 requires the rate of New Zealand Superannuation or Veteran’s Pension to be reduced where an overseas pension is:
+The Social Security Act 2018 (sections 187-191) requires the rate of New Zealand Superannuation or Veteran's Pension to be reduced where an overseas pension is: